OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial-new.md

 # Tutorial: Create a PowerPoint add-in

-In this tutorial, you'll use Visual Studio to create an PowerPoint task pane add-in that can:
+In this tutorial, you'll use Visual Studio to create an PowerPoint task pane add-in that:

 > [!div class="checklist"]
-> * Add the [Bing](https://www.bing.com) photo of the day to a slide
+> * Adds the [Bing](https://www.bing.com) photo of the day to a slide
-> * Add text to a slide
+> * Adds text to a slide
-> * Get slide metadata
+> * Gets slide metadata
-> * Navigate between slides
+> * Navigates between slides

 ## Prerequisites